-• PAS 19, Employee Benefits - Defined Benefit Plans: Employee Contributions (Amendments)
+• Amendments to Philippine Accounting Standard (PAS) 19, Defined Benefit Plans: Employee Contributions

 PAS 19 requires an entity to consider contributions from employees or third parties when accounting for defined benefit plans.
 Where the contributions are linked to service, they should be attributed to periods of service as a negative benefit.
 These amendments clarify that, if the amount of the contributions is independent of the number of years of service, an entity is permitted to recognize such contributions as a reduction in the service cost in the period in which the service is rendered, instead of allocating the contributions to the periods of service.
 This amendment is effective for annual periods beginning on or after January 1, 2015.
-It is not expected that this amendment would be relevant to the Company, since it has no defined benefit plans with contributions from employees or third parties.
+This amendment has no impact to the Company.